-A: As Group Purchasing Organization members continue to use GPO contracts – that are being constantly managed by the GPO – value increases for both members and suppliers.
+A: A GPO is a Group Purchasing Organization.
+As Group Purchasing Organization members continue to use GPO contracts – that are being constantly managed by the GPO – value increases for both members and suppliers.

 More member spend means more spend flowing through agreements, which allows GPOs to negotiate even deeper discounts and continue to improve terms and conditions with suppliers.
 And as these supplier relationships mature, a GPO can likely further mitigate risk by engaging multiple people at various levels throughout supplier organizations.